US abortion ruling sparks global debate, polarizes activists

 “It causes a lot of uncertainty given the environment right now in Puerto Rico,” she said.
 “This bill harms poor women and black women the most. … They don’t have access to services like other social groups.”

 Anna reported from Nairobi, Kenya.
-Associated Press writers Almudena Calatrava in Buenos Aires, Argentina; Marcos Alemán in San Salvador, El Salvador; Edith Lederer at the United Nations, France D’Emilio in Rome and AP journalists around the world contributed to this report.
+Associated Press writers Almudena Calatrava in Buenos Aires, Argentina; Marcos Alemán in San Salvador, El Salvador; Edith Lederer at the United Nations; Fabiola Sánchez in Mexico City; Frances D’Emilio in Rome; Astrid Suárez in Bogotá, Colombia, and AP journalists around the world contributed to this report